JHU-PL-Lab/www-fpse/contact.md

 ## Contact Information

-**For quickest response, post to the Q&A board**.
+**For quickest response, post to Campuswire**.
-Please Send private questions for instructors as a private post to Staff.
-To contact an individual below please use the individual messaging feature.
+Please Send private questions as a private post to "Instructors and TAs".
+Or, to reach an individual CA/Prof use the DM feature of Campuswire.

 **Professor** Scott Smith
 **email** [scott@cs.jhu.edu](mailto:scott@cs.jhu.edu)